aabs/ActorSrcGen/ReadMe.md

 that to write.
 The generator will create the wiring.
 You just need to implement the steps of the pipeline itself.

-## Where To Get It

-Welcome to ActorSrcGen!
-I appreciate your interest in the project.
-Thank you for taking the time to explore it.

-ActorSrcGen is currently a solo effort to create a useful and powerful source code generator to simplify the creation of high performance pipeline code conforming to the actor model.
-We welcome any feedback, suggestions, and contributions from the community.

-If you encounter any issues or have any questions, please don't hesitate to submit an issue report.
-This helps me understand any problems or limitations of the project and allows me to address them promptly.

-If you have an idea for a new feature or enhancement, I encourage you to submit a feature request.
-Your input will shape the future direction of ActorSrcGen and help make it even better.

-If you have any code changes or improvements you'd like to contribute, I welcome pull requests (PRs).
-Please follow the guidelines provided in our project's contribution guidelines and README file.
-I will review your changes and provide feedback, helping you ensure a smooth integration process.

 ## What It Does